ajayraj201651006/BudgetApp/README.md

 # BudgetApp

-create simple budget app which stores the incomes and expenses for a certain month.
+A simple budget app which stores the incomes and expenses for a certain month.

 # complete-javascript-course